A Guide to Stand-Alone Software

-- Software that runs on its own without an internet connection.
-Anti-virus software or financial software (like Microsoft Money) which can be installed on your computer after inserting an installation disc into your computer or laptop disc drive or portable disc drive.
-This helps you scan for viruses without the chance of an online virus re-infecting your computer.
-Having Microsoft Money installed on your computer means you can enter transactions at any time, without the need to be logged in to an internet connection.
+Software that runs on its own without an internet connection: This includes anti-virus software or financial software (like Microsoft Money) that can be installed on your computer via CD, thumb drive, or internet download.
+Stand-alone anti-virus software is important because you can scan for viruses without the chance of an online virus re-infecting your computer.
+Having Microsoft Money installed on your computer means you can enter transactions at any time, without the need for an internet connection.

-- Software that isn’t part of a bundle.
-Many times, software comes with computer hardware or electronic devices that you would use alongside your computer, such as a scanner.
+Software that isn’t part of a bundle: When you buy computer accessories, such as a printer, it may come with stand-alone software that helps the accessory communicate with your computer.
 The software could serve as a full interface, such as a desktop program that works with a USB-enabled label printer.
-Otherwise, the software might consist only of a group of files used to install drivers and other files needed to make a peripheral piece of equipment, such as a laser printer, work with your computer.
-Conversely, a bundle typically means several types of software programs sold together, like the ones you receive already installed as a bundle when you purchase a new computer.
+Or, the software might only install drivers and other files needed to get the accessory up and running.
+The opposite of this kind of stand-alone software is bundled software, or several types of software programs sold together, like the software that comes pre-installed on a new computer.

-- A program that runs separately from all other computer processes.
-This type of program doesn’t rely on any other software in order to function.
+A program that runs separately from all other computer processes: This type of program doesn’t rely on any other software to function.
 The most common example of this software type is your computer's operating system.
-While the operating system contains a large number of interrelated files, it runs on its own without needing any online files or other companion software.
+While the operating system contains a large number of interrelated files, it isn't dependent on any of those files—it runs on its own without any companion software or internet connection.

-- A portable application that doesn’t need to be installed on your computer.
-An example is a software program that runs on its own using a disc or flash drive.
+A portable application that doesn’t need to be installed on your computer: An example is a software program that runs on its own using a disc or flash drive.
 When not in use, you can easily eject the disc or flash drive.
-You can keep the program self-contained, and it conveniently doesn't take up space on your hard drive.
-You might keep a program for virus removal on a separate flash drive so that you can use it if your computer stops functioning due to a bad virus.
-You might also keep the software on your flash drive that can "rescue" your computer by booting it from the flash drive instead of a potentially damaged hard drive.
+You can keep the program self-contained, and it saves space on your hard drive.
+You might keep a program for virus removal on a separate flash drive so that the anti-virus program doesn't become tainted by an infection.
+You might also keep software on your flash drive that can "rescue" your computer.
+If disaster strikes, you can boot your computer from the flash drive, rather than using a potentially damaged hard drive.

-Not all stand-alone software needs to be installed on your hard drive or run from an external device, such as a flash drive or disc.
-You can run certain small or simple software by running its executable file directly from the file location on your computer.
+Not all stand-alone software needs to be installed on your hard drive or run from an external device.
+Simple software can operate independently, directly from the file location on your computer.
 Simply copy the executable file from an external source, save it any place on your computer, then double-click on it with your cursor to run the program.

 Pros and Cons

-Stand-alone software usually excels at giving you exactly what you need at a detailed level, because it's typically focused on providing a certain solution.
-Bundled or enterprise software often incorporates several types of functionality and sometimes suffers from trying to provide too many functions, with no depth in any of them.
+Stand-alone software usually excels at giving you exactly what you need at a detailed level.
+This is because the software is designed with a tight focus on a specific problem and solution.
+Bundled or enterprise software often incorporates several types of functions.
+This is sometimes done well, but it can also suffer from trying to do too many things at once without providing depth in any of them.